-If you’ve been paying attention to posts in the Lyme community, the word “stevia” has been a hot topic for the last year or so.
+If you’ve been paying attention to posts in the Lyme community, the word “stevia” has been a hot topic for the last few years.
 You’ve probably seen comments like… “Stevia can cure Lyme disease!”; “No, stevia causes cancer and infertility!”; “Stevia can’t be absorbed in the human body!”; I’ve been putting it in my coffee for years, so why am I not cured of Lyme?”

 In this short and admittedly non-comprehensive guide, we attempt to put some ideas to rest and to offer a small bit of common sense regarding this plant that various cultures have been using as a food additive for more than 400 years.

 Since that is a loaded question, let’s unpack it carefully.
 To be clear, technically the bacteria Borrellia Burgdorferi is known as the Lyme disease bacteria.
 However, since the discovery of borrelia in 1975 and the fact that ticks were found to be the main carriers of the disease, things have changed.
 Today, most people are not just infected with borrelia when they get bitten by a tick, flea, horse fly, spider or any other kind of biting insects that are now known to carry other collections of diseases known as co-infections.
 The term “Lyme disease” is now used loosely to describe tick-borne illnesses in general.
 Borrelia is just one of the pathogens and now most Lyme patients are infected with a number of bacteria, parasites and viruses that make it very difficult to treat through conventional methods.